oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-fleet-maintenance-patching-ui/em-fleet-maintenance-patching-ui.md

 # Automated Database Patching at Scale with Fleet Maintenance UI

 ## Introduction
-In this workshop, you will experience the benefits of using the Oracle Enterprise Manager Fleet User Interface to automate the patching of multiple Oracle Databases in one flow.
+In this workshop, you will experience the benefits of using the Oracle Enterprise Manager Fleet Maintenance User Interface to automate the patching of multiple Oracle Databases in one flow.

 *Estimated Time*: 60 minutes